Frequently Asked Questions

 Crewed yachts across the Aegean and Ionian — what is included, what to expect.

-Can you charter a private yacht for the Aegean?
+Can we charter a private yacht in the Aegean?

 Yes — motor and sailing yachts from twenty metres to over eighty, across the Aegean, the Ionian, and the Saronic.
-Your advisor arranges the charter through the yacht specialists the house keeps closest — a considered circle whose fleets, captains, and crews we know by name.
-Greek-flagged yachts may begin and end charters in Greece; non-Greek flags carry EU constraints we resolve in the planning.
+The house names the yacht advisor in its network it judges right for the brief and introduces you directly; the charter is contracted with that advisor, on their own terms.
+Greek-flagged yachts may begin and end charters in Greece; non-Greek flags carry EU constraints, which your advisor resolves in the planning.

-Crews, chefs, and tenders are matched to your preferences before boarding; the house arranges the shore side — tables, transfers, villas — around the route.
+Crews, chefs, and tenders are matched to your preferences before boarding.
+Where the brief also asks for the shore side — tables, transfers, a house — that advisor carries it wherever they can, and a second introduction follows only where they cannot.

-Day charters, sunset charters, and overnights at anchor are arranged on the same terms, typically from Mykonos, Santorini, Paros, Naxos, Athens, and the larger Ionian ports.
-For routes through Türkiye or beyond Greek waters, tell us where you would like to go and we will tell you what is possible.
+Day charters, sunset charters, and overnights at anchor run on the same footing, typically from Mykonos, Santorini, Paros, Naxos, Athens, and the larger Ionian ports.
+For routes through Türkiye or beyond Greek waters, say where you would like to go and the house will tell you what is possible.

 What does a fully crewed charter include?